camptocamp/c2c.recipe.jarfile/README.rst

     [warinstall]
     recipe = c2c.recipe.installwar
+    basedir = foo/bar/
-    input = foo/bar/base.war
+    input = base.war *.png baz/config.yaml WEB-INF/
-            foo/bar/*.png
-            foo/bar/baz/config.yaml
-            foo/bar/WEB-INF/
     output = /path/to/tomcat/webapps/foobar.war

+ * 'basedir' is the directory where the war will be created
-'input' items are the files to be included in the final war, the result is then save into 'output'.
+ * 'input' items are the files to be included in the final war, they must be relative to 'basedir'
+ * 'output' is the war destination (eg. a tomcat webapps)